nitharios/mouse-be-gone/README.md

 ### Don't forget to commit your work often!

 1. Open your terminal
-1. Change directory to the project folder
+1. Change directory to the directory you want to clone to
-1. Clone the repository
+1. Clone this repository
-1. Open the project in your text editor
+1. Open the project repository in your text editor
 1. Complete each of the tasks below

 ### Good luck!